Smail98/TutorialRepository/Linuxtutorial.md

 - **execute**: In linux, you need a permission in order to execute a program.
 You may be able to read it and modify it, but without the execute permission, you will be limited to read/write features.

+You can see the permissions of a file or directory by typing "ls -l", this will show a code looking like this : **-rw-rw-r--**.

+Let's divide this code into 4 parts:
+1. **-**: the dash at the beginning of each permission indicates that it's a file. **d** indicates that its a directory.
+2. **rw-**: is the user or owner's permissions.
+As you can see, the permissions here are read and write only.
+3. **rw-**: the second 3 characters are the group's permissions.
+Here too, its read and write only.
+4. **r--**: is the other users' permissions.
+Its limited to read only.

+**chmod**: allows you to change the permission of a file.
+Its written this way:

+chmod permission filename

+The permission is typically written as a number.
+It's a code that represents one of the possible combination of permissions.
+You can find a list of permissions with its corresponding code online.

+**chown**: allows you to change ownership and groups for a file or directory.
+It's written this way:

+chown user filename

+- To change a user and a group:

+chown user:group filename

+- To change a group:

+chgrp group_name filename